 For a student who holds an undergraduate degree from the US and plans to pursue a Master’s from Europe, they must convert their US credits to the European method.
 To convert US Credits to the European method: 1 U.S. credit point equals 2 ECTS credit points.

 So, this was all about ECTS and how it essentially works.
-If you wish to pursue studies in Europe, then get in touch with our Leverage Edu experts for a free session today!
+If you wish to pursue studies in Europe, then get in touch with our study abroad experts for a free session today!